Ata'ollah Ashrafi Esfahani: Education

 Esfahani lived in his birthplace, Sadeh (later called Khomeyni Shahr after the Islamic Revolution), until the age of 12.
 He then attended the Esfahan Hawza (Seminary) for around 10 years, learning from such scholars as Ayatollah Besharati and Hassan Modarres.
 In 1923, at age 20, he moved to the Qom Seminary to continue his education.
 At first, he went to the Razawieh Seminary (مدرسه رضویه) for one year, then the Feyzieh Seminary (مدرسه فیضیه) for about one more year before starting to study with Abdul Karim Haeri Yazdi.
 After Haeri Yazdi's death in 1937, he studied under Mohammad Taghi Khansari, Seyed Mohammad Hojjat Kuh-Kamari, and Seyed Sadreddin Sadr.
 At age forty, he was certified for ijtihad (اجتهاد) by Mohammad Taghi Khansari.

 When Seyyed Hossein Borujerdi went to Qom, Esfahani studied with him for 15 years.

 Relationship with Khomeini

-From the beginning of Esfahani's time in the Qom Seminary, Ayatollah Khomeini paid attention to him, citing his virtue and his scientific and practical efforts.
-Khomeini said about him: "This our dear altar martyr that was martyred in last Friday, was the great person who I have devotion towards him.
+Khomeini said about Esfahani: "This our dear altar martyr that was martyred in last Friday, was the great person who I have devotion towards him.
 I know this Blessed person almost sixty years."
-Khomeini also said: "For long years I had known him, admired his calm, peaceful, and assuring spirit, as well as vast knowledge and good deeds."
 The feelings were apparently mutual; Esfahani said that "No one can be compared with Imam Khomeini."
 After death of Boroujerdi in 1961, Esfahani tried to declare Khomeini the Grand Marja', replacing Boroujerdi.